SachinCoder1/Learn-blockchain/README.md

   ## 22. What is Fallback Function in Solidity ?
     Fallback function is a function which is called by solidity when no other existing function of the contract is being called.

+  ## 22. What does Self Destruct function do in Solidity ?
+    Self Destruct function is used to destroy the smart contract in the case of any emergency.
+The money is transferred back to the manager.